ajvargo/ruby-refactor/README.md

 ## Extract to Method:
 Select a region of text and invoke `ruby-refactor-extract-to-method`.
-You'll be prompted for a method name.
+You'll be prompted for a method name and a new argument list.
+If your extracted method does not take parameters, leave it empty.
 The method will be created above the method you are in with the method contents being the selected region.
 The region will be replaced with a call to method.

 ## Extract Local Variable:
 Select a region o text and invoke `ruby-refactor-extract-local-variable`.